cuenca-mx/botmakerd/README.md

 ### Learn how SAM Build can help you with dependencies

-* Uncomment lines on `app.js`
+* Uncomment lines on `app.py`
 * Build the project with ``sam build --use-container``
 * Invoke with ``sam local invoke WebHookFunction --event event.json``
 * Update tests

 ### Create an additional API resource

-* Create a catch all resource (e.g. /hello/{proxy+}) and return the name requested through this new path
+* Create a catch all resource (e.g. /webhook/{proxy+}) and return the name requested through this new path
 * Update tests

 ### Step-through debugging

 * **[Enable step-through debugging docs for supported runtimes]((https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-debugging.html))**

-Next, you can use AWS Serverless Application Repository to deploy ready to use Apps that go beyond hello world samples and learn how authors developed their applications: [AWS Serverless Application Repository main page](https://aws.amazon.com/serverless/serverlessrepo/)
+Next, you can use AWS Serverless Application Repository to deploy ready to use Apps that go beyond webhook world samples and learn how authors developed their applications: [AWS Serverless Application Repository main page](https://aws.amazon.com/serverless/serverlessrepo/)

 # Appendix

 ## Building the project

-[AWS Lambda requires a flat folder](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html) with the application as well as its dependencies in a node_modules folder.
+[AWS Lambda requires a flat folder](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) with the application as well as its dependencies in  deployment package.
 When you make changes to your source code or dependency manifest, run the following command to build your project local testing and deployment:

 ```bash